camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 ``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what's configured in the admin interface for the layer.

+.. note:: The DATA example above is developped on several lines to make it
+    easily readable in this documentation.
+However please note that Mapserver requires that this directive is contained on a single line.

 .. warning:: In some cases you can have geometries that overlap the restriction
 	area.
 Theses features won't be displayed as they are not in the area (ie not *contained*). *st_intersects* or other operator could be used instead of the